DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 [^11]: See Elizabeth L Eisentein, *The Printing Revolution in Early
     Modern Europe*, Cambridge: Cambridge University Press, 1983.

-[^12]: See, for example Mark Rose, *Authors and Owners : The Invention
+[^12]: See, for example Mark Rose, *Authors and Owners: The Invention
     of Copyright*, Cambridge, Mass.: Harvard University Press, 1993.

 [^13]: Roland Barthes, *Le bruissement de la langue*, Seuil, 1993,